openstack-archive/pylockfile/trunk/doc/lockfile.rst

 .. note::

-   The implementation uses the :statement:`with` statement, both in the tests and in the main code, so will only work out-of-the-box with Python 2.5 or later.
-However, the use of the :statement:`with` statement is minimal, so if you apply the patch in the included 2.4.diff file you can use it with Python 2.4.
+   The implementation uses the :keyword:`with` statement, both in the tests and in the main code, so will only work out-of-the-box with Python 2.5 or later.
+However, the use of the :keyword:`with` statement is minimal, so if you apply the patch in the included 2.4.diff file you can use it with Python 2.4.
 It's possible that it will work in Python 2.3 with that patch applied as well , though the doctest code relies on APIs